Every Day Is a Holiday

 "Every Day Is a Holiday" is a song written and recorded by American singer Katy Perry.
-Produced by Duke Dumont, the song was released on November 23, 2015 as part of H&M's holiday campaign along with a promotional commercial directed by Jonas Åkerlund but remains unreleased on main streaming services.
+Duke Dumont produced the song, which was released as a promotional single on November 23, 2015 as part of H&M's holiday campaign, along with a promotional commercial directed by Jonas Åkerlund but remains unreleased on main streaming services.
 It is a gospel-inspired Christmas dance track about how love is the best Christmas gift.